 4. Use the Patch option to patch the DLL

 5. Boot from the HDD to Windows - any password should now be accepted for any user account.
-Note that some operations may not work correctly because the DLL has been patched.
+Note that once logged in, some operations may not work correctly because the DLL has been patched.
 So it is best to create a new account with a new password, unpatch the DLL and then log-in using that new account...

 Create a new Admin user account (and set a password), e.g. Name=New, Password=windows.

 6. Boot from the E2B USB drive and run PassPass, select the same Windows OS again and use UnPatch to restore the original DLL (or you can use the Restore DLL option if you previously made a backup - make sure that you restore the same DLL and volume that you backed up in Step 3).

 7. Reboot and log in to the New account (for normal behaviour), do what you want (e.g. change other account passwords), then boot to one of the other accounts and delete the new user account when finished making changes.